BlaleLimit/The-Assembly-Redone/README.md

 * checkout
 * PDF generation(Inventory, Finance, and Customer Invoice)

-This project is an updated version of The-Assembly project by Rai-tez.
-This makes use of the Maven archetype.
+This project is an updated version of [The-Assembly](https://github.com/Rai-tez/The-Assembly) project by Rai-tez, built with the Maven archetype.

 Updates:
 * Changed archetype from Netbeans to Maven with IntelliJ.